Trigger warning: this blog includes a description of an attempted suicide

 When it was time for me to leave, as he was going to be transferred to hospital, he gave me the biggest hug.
 One of the paramedics and a police officer walked out with me and told that I had saved his life, as just a few moments more of being alone on that platform could have told a very different story.

 On arriving into work a few minutes later I spoke to one of my MHFA colleagues.
-Talking to them helped me realise that it was my training delivered by Trevor (an MHFA England instructor) that enabled me to focus and remember that for someone in distress, physical touch can be reassuring and comforting, but also importantly not to panic and keep myself safe.
+Talking to them helped me realise that it was my training delivered by Trevor (an MHFA England Instructor Member) that enabled me to focus and remember that for someone in distress, physical touch can be reassuring and comforting, but also importantly not to panic and keep myself safe.

 It’s an event that has stuck with me and upset me for a while afterwards, but I have no doubt that I’d do the same again.
 I’m very grateful to WSP for its commitment to MHFA which allowed me to take the training, and also to Trevor and MHFA England for the fantastic skills they have given me.